aarushiarya/minio-idp/README.md

 ```

-3. POST request to Minio with the access_token.
+3. Client request for temporary credentials by making a POST request to Minio with the access_token.

 #### Request
 ```
-POST
+POST --data 'token=<ACCESS_TOKEN>'
 ```

 4. Minio verify access_token by making a POST request to OAuth Introspection Endpoint using username and password.